 Worked Examples

-Example 1: Fulton 65 Margaret, Chose Attained-Age for Lower Initial Premium
+Example 1: Fulton 65 Margaret, Quoted a Premium That Rises With Age

 Margaret turns 65 on April 15, 2026.
 Part B effective April 1.
 Medigap OEP April 1 through September 30.
-Margaret has Type 2 diabetes (controlled) and hypertension.
-She compares:
+Margaret has Type 2 diabetes (controlled) and hypertension, so she wants to buy inside the window while health cannot be used against her.
+An agent quotes her a Plan G premium and explains that it "goes up a little each year as you get older."

 Example 2: DeKalb 67 James, Chose Issue-Age for Predictable Trajectory

 James retired at 67 with continuous prior employer coverage.
 Part B effective March 1 via SEP.
 Medigap OEP March 1 through August 31.
-James researches rating methods and decides he prefers predictable long-term cost trajectory.
-He compares:
+James wants a predictable long-term cost trajectory, so he asks every carrier he calls to state the rating structure in writing.
+He ends up with two Plan G quotes he can verify: one issue-age at age 67, one community-rated.

 Example 3: Cobb 65 Robert, Chose Community-Rated for Long-Life-Expectancy